-Arithmetic convert unit (CVT)
+Arithmetic convert unit

-The CVT pipelines implement simple operations, such as format conversion and integer addition.
+The ConVerT (CVT) pipelines implement simple operations, such as format conversion and integer addition.
 Each CVT pipeline implements a 16-wide warp, and can issue a single 32-bit operation or two 16-bit operations per thread and per clock cycle.

-Arithmetic special functions unit (SFU)
+Arithmetic special functions unit

-The SFU pipelines implement a special functions unit for computation of complex functions such as reciprocals and transcendental functions.
+The Special Functions Unit (SFU) pipelines implement a special functions unit for computation of complex functions such as reciprocals and transcendental functions.
 Each SFU pipeline implements a 4-wide issue path, executing a 16-wide warp over 4 clock cycles.

-Load/store unit (LS)
+Load/store unit

-The load/store pipeline handles all non-texture memory access, including buffer access, image access, and atomic operations.
+The Load/Store (LS) pipeline handles all non-texture memory access, including buffer access, image access, and atomic operations.

-Varying unit (V)
+Varying unit

-The varying pipeline is a dedicated pipeline which implements the varying interpolator.
+The Varying (V) pipeline is a dedicated pipeline which implements the varying interpolator.

-Texture unit (T)
+Texture unit

-The texture pipeline handles all texture sampling and filtering operations.
+The Texture (T) pipeline handles all texture sampling and filtering operations.

-For Mali Valhall GPUs the text performance report shows a single combined arithmetic cycle cost (A).
+For these Mali GPUs the text performance report shows a single combined Arithmetic (A) cycle cost.
 This cycle cost is estimated for the target GPU based on the identified FMA, CVT, and SFU workload.
-To enable the full report, and show the individual arithmetic pipelines, use the -- detailed command line option.
+To enable the full report, and show the individual arithmetic pipelines, use the --detailed command line option.

-Figure 4-3: Valhall shader core
+Figure 4-3: Valhall and 5th Generation shader core

-4.3.1 Valhall work register breakpoints
+4.3.1 Valhall and 5th Generation architecture work register breakpoints

-Arm® MaliTM Valhall GPU shader cores allow variable numbers of threads to be created, depending on the number of work registers that are used by the in-flight shader programs.
+Arm[®] Mali^{$^{\text{m}}$} Valhall and 5th Generation GPU shader cores allow variable numbers of threads to be created, depending on the number of work registers that are used by the in-flight shader programs.